lguebeli/novel_roar_server/README.md

 This is especially helpful during collection as to detect unexpected behavior or results as early as possible.

 Run the script as follows: `python3 evaluate_AD.py`

-### Find Average Encryption Rate of Configurations

-The environment simulation relies on the encryption rate of every ransomware configuration to compute the performance reward.
-However, no fixed value is available for configurations with unlimited encryption rate.
-Accordingly, manually determining and configuring the average encryption rate for ransomware configurations with unlimited rates is required.
-This is what this script is for: it iterates over all collected encryption metrics for each configuration, extracts the reported encryption rate, and computes the average.
-The reported average rate can then be manually configured in the [simulation file](./utilities/simulate.py).

-Run the script as follows: `python3 find_avg_rate.py`

 ### Plot Activation Function